RHC-CIT-128-FA23/project-j-cervantes99/README.md

 ## Program Description

-#Describe your individual project program and include the goals of the program.
+[comment]:<Describe your individual project program and include the goals of the program.>
 #I will provide a list and have students first create a new sorted list and then have them do other tasks like getting rid of a index.

 ### Video Demonstration